 What Are Ground Resonance Vibrations?

 These kinds of vibrations are seen as the most serious, as they have the potential to destroy aircraft.
 Unlike other kinds of vibrations listed here, ground resonance vibrations occur only when a helicopter is grounded (rather than when it’s in the air).
 If a helicopter’s rotor system contains imbalanced components, has improper tire pressure, features incorrect landing gear adjustments, or contains defective rotor blade dampeners, ground resonance vibration could occur.
-This is yet another reason why regular maintenance for aircrafts can prove vital.
+This is yet another reason why regular maintenance for aircraft can prove vital.

 While having a certain amount of vibration present in any type of aircraft is unavoidable, it’s imperative that these vibrations be regularly analyzed and that the aircraft is serviced on a consistent basis to ensure potential side effects are alleviated.
+Contact ACES Systems today for help with identifying types and origins of helicopter vibrations.